All Episodes

 Right, the bail fund.

-Uh she's made so many reckless statements already.
+She's made so many reckless statements already.

-It's like what what are you doing?
+It's like, what are you doing?

 This has nothing to do with race.

-And yet he went through this whole litany of all these horrible things that he says Donald Trump did uh badly over the last four years.
+And yet he went through this whole litany of all these horrible things that he says Donald Trump did badly over the last four years.

-I can't wait until say February or March, when Biden actually have to answer for Biden and his administration and his ideas and his proposals.
+I can't wait until, say, February or March when Biden actually have to answer for Biden and his administration and his ideas and his proposals.

-He promised that if Democrats took back the Senate that the two thousand dollar checks would go out immediately, and you already got Joe Manchin saying, Yeah, I'm not signing on to that.
+He promised that if Democrats took back the Senate, that the $2,000 checks would go out immediately.

-If you want to believe that, you know, this guy got eighty million votes.
+If you want to believe that, you know, this guy got 80 million votes, I have a hard time believing that number.

 I don't know.

-There'll be some corporate tax, but corporations don't pay the tax anyway, they just pass it along.
+There'll be some corporate tax, but corporations don't pay the tax anyway.

-So uh the they'll do a couple of little tiny symbolic, crazy left wing things just to keep the other side happy, but it's gonna be swamp business as usual, Wall Street banking, uh big tech big corporations will be taken care of again.
+So they'll do a couple of little tiny, symbolic, crazy left-wing things just to keep the other side happy.

 So they're already paying the money.